-We have held a fair every October from 2015 to 2018, attracting about 80 organisations each year.
+We held a fair every October from 2015 to 2018, attracting about 80 organisations each year.
 About 800 people attended each fair to learn about the range of local charities and volunteering groups.
 Many went on to volunteer to help a cause they care about.

-Volunteer for Cambridge Conference 2019
+Volunteer for Cambridge Fair 2019

 There was no fair in 2019.
 Instead, we and the Cambridge Council for Voluntary Service held a conference in November.
 Ingleton Wood sponsored the event.

 The Mayor opened the conference, and Cllr Anna Smith spoke about the value and importance of volunteer organisations.
 Véronique Jochum of the National Council for Voluntary Organisations gave the keynote presentation.
 She talked about their Time Well Spent report.

 A series of workshops on varying aspects of volunteering followed.
 Each session was led by representatives from local community organisations and businesses.
 The whole day was signed by two British Sign Language signers, and an artist created images covering all the themes.